 Tsitsikamma Park entrance fee: R196 ($14/€12) for adults, R98 ($7/€6) for kids.

-After our little hike, we drove on to spend a relaxed evening at the Kurland Hotel, about a 40-minute drive further west.
-This is what our room there looked like:
+After our little walk, we drove on to spend a relaxed evening at the Kurland Hotel, about a 40-minute drive further west.

 - Tsitsikamma National park: 2 x R196 or approx. $29/€25 for two.